 Like most new backpackers, when I first started traveling, I often found myself making an effort to please my new friends.
 We would take day trips, split costs, and share incredible experiences.
 It was great because I never felt lonely.
 But soon enough, the conversations at every hostel began to feel repetitive.
 While I did make a few lifelong friends, I also realized that it was mainly through meeting locals that I would learn about life in foreign places.

 Luckily, today, it’s easier than ever to connect with locals and explore cities through their eyes, rather than as an outsider on a sight-hopping mission.
-Other than meeting locals the old-fashioned way – by initiating a conversation at a café, bar, or park, or asking the local staff at your hostel for recommendations and tips – you can also connect with locals online through Facebook groups, Instagram, or websites and apps like Your Local Cousin and Couchsurfing.
+Other than meeting locals the old-fashioned way – by initiating a conversation at a café, bar, or park, or asking the local staff at your hostel for recommendations and tips – you can also connect with locals online through Facebook groups, Instagram, or websites and apps such as Couchsurfing and Eatwith.

 While going from one tourist attraction to the other can give you great photos for Instagram, it’s the cultural experiences in foreign countries that’ll make your travel stories authentic and original.

 Everywhere, people are proud of their traditions and heritage, and most locals are happy to welcome tourists into their festivals and celebrations – that’s if they get the sense that you’re really going to appreciate deeper cultural immersion.

 A chance conversation with a girl working in my hostel on an island in the Stockholm Archipelago earned me an invitation to an intimate summer music festival on a neighboring island.
 As I drank beers and danced to rockabilly with local families all day and night, I felt incredibly lucky to be the only non-local at the festival.